parsiya/parsiya.net/README.md

 ## Hosting
 The website is hosted in an AWS S3 bucket.
 CloudFront provides CDN and TLS (and certificate).
 GitHub pages are also popular (and free).
-See my blog post [Automagically Deploying Websites with Custom Domains to Github Pages][gh-pages].
+See my blog post [Automagically Deploying Websites with Custom Domains to GitHub Pages][gh-pages].

 [gh-pages]: https://parsiya.net/blog/2021-02-17-automagically-deploying-websites-with-custom-domains-to-github-pages/